chiyoung0011/covidvaxapp/README.md

 # Covidvaxapp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.2.
+For backend, go to covidvax repository and run the backend server using maven.
+It is written in Java using Spring Framework.
+Server is tomcat.
+Frontend is written in Angular.js and the server is Node.js

 ## Development server